Jeff-Adler/AlgoPrepJavaScript/Sorting/Bubble Sort/Bubble Sort.md

   - shrinks space
 - start inner loop with variable called from beginning until i - 1
 - if arr[j] is greater than [arr[j+1],swap those two values

+Optimization:

+- (for a nearly-sorted array,) short circuit the function once array is fully sorted, even if it hasnt finished looping through the (already-sorted) array
+  - implementation:if, at the last iteration through the array, no swaps were made, end the loop